 The woman even included a photo of Turner smiling so Judge Aaron Persky—who faces a possible recall campaign over issuing such a light sentence—would be able to see how sweet he really is.
 Turner "always had that huge, loving smile on his face," as Rasmussen put it.

-The dad also goes so far as to complain his son doesn't like steak anymore:
+The dad, Dan A. Turner, also goes so far as to complain his son doesn't like steak anymore: